ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 ## Inheriting and hereditary root

- A custom property inherits another custom property by indicating a (hereditary) parent property in the "Allowed Values Property" field.
+ A custom property inherits another custom property by indicating a (hereditary) parent property in the Allowed Values Property field.
 The hereditary root is the grand-parent, which does not have a hereditary root on its own.
 The hereditary root of a custom property clearly defines its domain and is a prerequisite for automatic copying of its allowed values.

 A hereditary root is defined as follows:

-1. If "Allowed Values Property" does not have a value, then the hereditary root is the custom property itself
+1. If Allowed Values Property does not have a value, then the hereditary root is the custom property itself

 2. Otherwise, the hereditary root is equal to the hereditary root of the parent custom property.
    This means that:
    HereditaryRoot (Property) = HereditaryRoot(Property.
 AllowedValuesProperty)
-   i.e. we look recursively in the relation “Allowed Values Property”.
+   i.e. we look recursively in the relation Allowed Values Property.